gbeckers/Darr/docs/readcode.rst

 Example arrays with code for all numeric types can be found `here
 <https://github.com/gbeckers/Darr/tree/master/examplearrays>`__.

+If you want to maximize readability, see :doc:`Maximizing readability of your data <readability>`

 Compatibility read code numeric types in other environments
 -----------------------------------------------------------